KienHuynh/multi-agent-delivery/README.md

 * On Linux:
   * Install FLTK 1.3.5 https://www.fltk.org/software.php , along with their helper tools fltk-config (included in the default setup)
-  * Add an include directory option (-I) to 'ndrones/include/' (Don't use their include directory as there are some small compiler errors)
+  * Add an include directory option (-I) to 'ndrones/include/' (Don't use the FLTK include directory as there are some small compiler errors)
   * Add the ndrones/lib/ directory to your lib directory option (-L)
   * Link the .a files
   * The final build command would look like something as follow: